TheOnlyBeardedBeast/workout-plan-lang/readme.md

 ## Structure

 On the top level we have a `plan` which encapsulates multiple `workout`s.
 Every workout can have multiple `group`s or `exercise`s.
-Groups are optional, they can be used to highlight exercises by body parts, muscle groups... or you can mark a `group` as a `superset`.
+Groups are optional, they can be used to highlight exercises by body parts, muscle groups... or you can mark a `group` as a `superset`, for a `superset` you can define a number of sets which indicates how many time you need to repeat the whole `group` (exercise sequence) (the application should remove specified sets from each exercise if the group was marked as a superset).

 ## Example